 The Federal Foreign Office of Germany is also mentioned as “in cooperation” with Fazit; however, it is unclear how the Foreign Ministry of Germany is cooperating with Fazit Communication.
 In summary, the financing of Deutschland.de is not transparent.

 Analysis / Bias

 In review, Deutschland.de publishes articles with emotionally loaded language such as “10 Things Germany is doing for the environment.
-On the issues, they report with balance representing all sides.
-For example, regarding the immigration issue, they cover both sides “Take a clear stand”.
+On the issues, they report with the balance representing all sides.
+For example, regarding the immigration issue, they cover both sides “Take a clear stand.”
 They also advance pro-science positions regarding climate change, Advancing the cause of climate protection.

-When it comes to sourcing they generally utilize credible sources such as The Public Radio station Deutschlandfunk, RBB24.de (Rundfunk Berlin-Brandenburg), DPA (German News Agency), Die Tageszeitung (Taz – Left-leaning Newspaper), Berliner Zeitung (Center-Left), The FAZ (Center-Right) and the German Times.
-When covering world news, pertaining to the USA, they cover the Trump administration with a critical tone such as in this article, “The 2 percent truthers”.
-A quote from this article reads “German politics is a thorn in the side of Trump.”
+When it comes to sourcing, they generally utilize credible sources such as The Public Radio station Deutschlandfunk, RBB24.de (Rundfunk Berlin-Brandenburg), DPA (German News Agency), Die Tageszeitung (Taz – Left-leaning Newspaper), Berliner Zeitung (Center-Left), The FAZ (Center-Right) and the German Times.
+When covering world news pertaining to the USA, they cover the Trump administration with a critical tone, such as in this article, “The 2 percent truthers”.
+A quote from this article reads, “German politics is a thorn in the side of Trump.”